 Santa Ana is another suburb of San Jose.
 It’s about 15 minutes away and is known for its lush mountains and constant breezes.

 It’s also an established suburb full of upper middle-class professionals.
-With gated communities and traditional homes, this neighborhood offers a quiet, relaxed atmosphere, which is great for anyone who wants to retiree in Costa Rica.
+With gated communities and traditional homes, this neighborhood offers a quiet, relaxed atmosphere, which is great for anyone who wants to retire in Costa Rica.

 Moreover, there are many outdoor activities to do in Santa Ana, such as horseback riding and golfing.
 If you enjoy the outdoors and ideal weather, then Santa Ana might be the neighborhood for you.